Particular/docs.particular.net/serviceinsight/no-data-available.md

 The other reason that data might not be available is when messages in ServiceControl are not linked to a conversation.
 ServiceControl identifies which conversation a message belongs to by looking at the `NServiceBus.ConversationId` header on each message.
 If this header is not present the message will not appear in any ServiceInsight visualizations.

+> [!NOTE]
-NOTE: The [`NServiceBus.ConversationId`](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-conversationid) header was introduced in NServiceBus version 4.
+> The [`NServiceBus.ConversationId`](/nservicebus/messaging/headers.md#messaging-interaction-headers-nservicebus-conversationid) header was introduced in NServiceBus version 4.
 Messages sent or published by earlier versions of NServiceBus will not have this header and will not appear in ServiceInsight visualizations.